The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Finite generation for klt pairs

 Let $q$ be a positive integer such that every $qH_i$ is integral and $(\pi\circ f)$-generated, and such that all coefficients of $\Gamma'_i$ are less than $1-\frac{1}{q}$.
 By Corollary \ref{cor:bertinionopencover}, after replacing $Z$ by the scheme theoretic image of $\pi$ (thus making it integral) and passing to an affine open cover (allowed by \cite[Corollaire 6.3.9]{EGAInew} and flat base change), we may assume that there exists $H_i'\in \lvert qH_i \rvert$ such that $H_i'$ is regular and such that $\sum_i H_i'+\sum_i\Gamma_i$ has simple normal crossings support.
 Since all coefficients of $\Gamma'_i$ are less than $1-\frac{1}{q}$, all coefficients of $\Gamma'_i+\frac{1}{q}H_i'$ are less than 1, regardless of possible shared components.
 Therefore, the relative adjoint ring

 is finitely generated by Theorem \ref{thm:cl12a}.
 Since $\frac{1}{q}H_i'\sim_{\QQ}H_i$, Lemma \ref{lem:cl1331} gives the finite generation of $R$. \end{proof} We therefore obtain Theorem \ref{thm:introfinitegen} for algebraic spaces where the base is no longer affine. \begin{theorem} Let $\pi\colon X \to Z$ be a proper morphism of integral quasi-excellent locally Noetherian algebraic spaces of equal characteristic zero over a scheme $S$.
 Suppose that $X$ is normal and that $Z$ admits a dualizing complex $\omega_Z^\bullet$.
-Denote by $K_X$ a canonical divisor on $X$ defined using $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.
+Denote by $K_X$ a canonical divisor on $X$ associated to $\omega_X^\bullet = \pi^!\omega_Z^\bullet$.

 Let $\Delta_i$ be effective $\mathbf Q$-Weil divisors on $X$ for $i \in \{1,2,\ldots,\ell\}$ such that $K_X+\Delta_i$ is $\QQ$-Cartier and $(X,\Delta_i)$ is klt for each $i$.
 Let $A_i$ be $\pi$-nef $\QQ$-invertible sheaves for $i \in \{1,2,\ldots,\ell\}$.
 Assume that for each $i$, either $A_i$ is $\pi$-ample, or that there exists a rational number $c_i\in (-\infty,1]$ such that $c_iK_X+\Delta_i$ is $\QQ$-Cartier and $\pi$-big.
 Then, the relative adjoint ring